SeldonIO/seldonio.github.com/deploying-your-data.md

  Once you have worked out how to put your data schema in this format, write the JSON to a file and save it for later.

+## Adding the schema to the DB

+Now that we have this schema defined we can add it into the database.
+This can be acheived by running `add_attr_schema.py` in the `seldon-server/scripts` folder.
+For example, assuming a client client1 and example db settings:

+{% highlight bash %}
+python add_attr_schema.py -db-host localhost -db-user user1 -db-pass mypass -client client1 -schema-file item_attr.json
+{% endhighlight %}

+# Historical data
+The `seldon-server/scripts` folder also contains scripts to prepopulate and process historical data.

+## Add items with their meta data
+If we have a CSV with items and their meta data it can be processed with the `add_items.py` script.
+One column should be `id` for the item id and other columns can be as we specified in the `item_attr_schema.json`.

+{% highlight bash %}
+python add_items.py -db-host localhost -db-user user1 -db-pass mypass -client client1 -items items.csv
+{% endhighlight %}

 ### Users

  At the moment, you cannot add extra attributes to a user, so there's no need for a user schema.
+But if you have a list of existing user ids you can add them with:

+{% highlight bash %}
+python add_users.py -db-host localhost -db-user user1 -db-pass mypass -client client1 -users users.csv
+{% endhighlight %}

 ### Actions

- At the moment, you can only have one action type and you cannot add extra attributes to an action, so theres no need for an action schema.
+ At the moment, you can only have one action type and you cannot add extra attributes to an action, so theres no need for an action schema. if you have a list of actions in csv format they can be processed.
+The expected fields are:

-## Adding the schema to the DB

-Now that we have this schema defined we can add it into the database.
-This can be acheived by running `add_attr_schema.py` in the `seldon-server/scripts` folder.
-If successful, you will receive a dimensions.json file in your folder you ran the script from.
+ * `user_id` : the user id : should correspond to user_ids added above
+ * `item_id` : the item id : should correspond to item_ids added above
+ * `value` : a value associated with the action for example the rating
+ * `time` : a unix timestamp

+You can then run

+{% highlight bash %}
+python create_actions_json.py -db-host localhost -db-user user1 -db-pass mypass -client client -actions actions.csv -out actions.json
+{% endhighlight %}